 Governance Planning Worksheet

 Want to learn more about tools you can use to move your strategy forward?
-The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life is filled with tips and techniques that you’ll refer to again and again as you initiate changed in your organization.
+The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life is filled with tips and techniques that you’ll refer to again and again as you initiate change in your organization.

 Additional Resources